genebe-net/annotation-builder-scripts/clinvar/template/README.md

 ClinVar is open for contributions—anyone can submit genetic variant data for review.
 The database is **updated weekly** to ensure the information remains current and relevant.

+### Build data
+This database was build using the https://github.com/genebe-net/annotation-builder-scripts/tree/main/clinvar script.